daigokk/LIA/README.md

 # Dual-Channel Software Lock-in Amplifier with Digilent Analog Discovery
   ![Hard copy](./docs/images/HardCopy.png)
 ## What is this?
-  - This software is a Windows-based Dual-Channel software Lock-In Amplifier (LIA) built around the Digilent Analog Discovery 2 or 3 (AD).
+  - This software is a Windows-based software Lock-In Amplifier (LIA) designed for precision signal measurement and analysis.
+It interfaces seamlessly with Digilent Analog Discovery 2/3 devices, enabling real-time amplitude and phase detection up to 100 kHz.
+Ideal for research, education, and experimental applications in measurement engineering.
   - The LIA, such as [NF LI5660](https://www.nfcorp.co.jp/english/pro/mi/loc/loc/index.html) or [Stanford Research Systems SR844](https://thinksrs.com/products/sr844.html), is an instrument that measures the amplitude $A$ and phase $\theta$ of sinusoidal signals using a technique known as Phase-Sensitive Detection (PSD) or synchronous detection.
   - This technique is shown in the following diagram and is also explained on [Youtube (in Japanese)](https://www.youtube.com/watch?v=pHyuB1YW4qY).
   <img src="./docs/images/PSD.png" width="100%" alt="PSD">